Eve Security Installer 2.2.20

 --use-existing-issuer-kind ClusterIssuer | Issuer issuerRef.kind for the leaf Certificate (default: ClusterIssuer if omitted)

---openai-key key OpenAI API key
+--openai-key key Advanced: OpenAI API key (manual credentials, or override platform value)

---database-key key API key for database backend
+--database-key key Advanced: API key for database backend

---database-email email Auth email for database backend
+--database-email email Advanced: auth email for database backend

---database-password password Auth password for database backend
+--database-password password Advanced: auth password for database backend

---database-tenant-id id Tenant identifier for database backend
+--database-tenant-id id Advanced: tenant identifier for database backend

 --chart-version version Chart version on GHCR; required for OCI + --non-interactive